IbraheemTaha/Study_Resources/Books/AI/Names_Links.md

 ## 3

 This book argues if the intelligent machines superpass the human intelligent , they may replace them **_Superintelligence: Paths, Dangers, Strategies_** by **Nick Bostrom**.

+## 4
+This book was written in order to generate interest from people outside the field **_The Master Algorithm: How the Quest for the Ultimate Learning Machine Will Remake Our World_** by **Pedro Domingos**.